Thank you for applying!

 Two recommendation letters.
 It is strongly suggested to have one from your school counselor.
 The other can come from a teacher or professor.

 Passport copy of your name and photo page.

 If English is not your native language, you will be required to show proof of English proficiency.
-This can be accomplished by sending an official score report from one of the following exams.
+This can be accomplished by taking the Duolingo English Test or by sending an official score report from one of the following exams.

 Internet-based minimum score: 80

 Computer-based minimum score: 213

 The official copy must be sent directly from the testing service.
 Our school code is 2820.

 Minimum score: 6.0 overall band